Culture Clash

 When I first visited in 2009, this Curtiss Jenny was nearly complete.
 Now finished, the airplane is gorgeous.
 It has been flying routinely for a few years and was fittingly featured in a documentary on the type.
 It is one of only six Jennys flying in the world.

 The Breezy is probably the most aptly-named aircraft ever built.
-Think that I would prefer something more elaborate than just a lap belt to fly one if these.
+Think that I would prefer to be strapped in by something more elaborate than just a lap belt to fly one of these.

 Suddenly Low Tech